Saarthakkj/detoxify-x/privacy-policy.md

 ### Content Classification

-We use AI-powered BERT models to categorize YouTube content into specific categories.
-All classification processing occurs in real-time, and video metadata is processed solely for categorization purposes.
+We use AI-powered models from Nebius AI Studio to categorize Twitter/X content into specific categories.
+All classification processing occurs in real-time, analyzing both text and images for comprehensive content understanding.

 ### User Preferences